 The right coffee roasting software for Mac depends on what layer of the workflow you are trying to solve.

 Artisan solves the session.
-It is the best free logger available, with the broadest hardware support in the market and twenty years of community development.
+It is the best free logger available, with the broadest hardware support in the market and over fifteen years of community development.
 If real-time data capture is all you need, Artisan is the answer.

 If you have been using Artisan and want a cloud layer without switching workflows: First Crack imports your .alog files directly.
 Your existing profile library comes with you on day one.